ibm-cloud-docs/discovery/custom-config.md

 {{site.data.keyword.discoveryshort}} supports adding {{site.data.keyword.nlushort}} and Element Classification enrichments.
 Each field that you want to enrich is defined by an object in the `enrichments` array.
 Each enrichment object requires a `source_field`, a `destination_field` and enrichments to specified.

+The Element Classification enrichment is deprecated and will no longer be available, effective **6 April 2020**.
+{:important}

 - `"enrichment" : string` - *required* - The type of enrichment to use on this field.
 To extract {{site.data.keyword.nlushort}} enrichments use `natural_language_understanding`, to perform Element Classification use `elements`.

   When you use the `elements` enrichment, it is important to follow the guidelines specified in [Element Classification](/docs/discovery?topic=discovery-element-classification) documentation.
 Specifically, only PDF files can be ingested when this enrichment is specified.